 The difference lies in their thinking.

 Finding my passion has been about following my interests.
-I didn’t know what passion was when I began following my interests at the ripe age of 16.
+I didn’t know what passion was when I began following my interests in 2002.

 I simply explored what made me curious.